4 ways to get the most out of your solar panels

 While you don’t have to climb up onto your rooftop every weekend, it’s important you have your solar panels cleaned once every 6-12 months.
 Things like dirt, mould and bird droppings reduce the amount of sunlight your solar panels receive.
 You should also make sure that there are no trees or bushes blocking the light either, which can also hinder your panels’ capacity to soak up light.

 If there’s one thing that will help keep you on top of your solar panels, it’s tracking your home’s energy usage.
-Many providers, like Powershop, offers apps to help you do this.
+Many providers, like Powershop, offer apps to help you do this.
 These apps can display your daily, half-hourly and total daily feed-in.
 Having all this information at your disposal will give you an insight into when your panels are exporting the most, so you can get more savvy with your appliance use.

 For example if you find that your system exports the most at 2pm, then you may want to set a timer on your washing machine to start its cycle at the same time.